rmosolgo/react-rails-hot-loader/README.md

 ## TODO

-- Handle Passenger occasionally killing background threads :(
-- Replace pinging with file watching
+- Replace pinging with file watching?
 - Add `rails g react-rails-hot-loader:install` to add initializer and JS
+- Remove need for initializer by automatically starting in `config.after_initialize`?

 ## License